insidewhy/wildcard-mock-link/readme.md

 ### Wildcard queries

 The `MockLink` provided with apollo requires the variables for every matching query to be specified ahead of time.
-In certain circumstances this is not convenient, i.e. using the `MockedProvider` in storybooks. `WildcardMockLink` allows mocks to be specified that match a query with any variables, and these mocks can be configured to match more than once.
+In certain circumstances this is not convenient, i.e. using the `MockedProvider` in storybook stories. `WildcardMockLink` allows mocks to be specified that match a query with any variables, and these mocks can be configured to match more than once.

 ```typescript
 const SIMPLE_QUERY = gql`